Rayls DocsRayls Custody API

 • Validate state commits to proactively prevent double spend

-• Decrypt and query cross-Subnet transactions and transaction statuses between Rayls Privacy Node within the transaction (block) explorer
+• Decrypt and query cross-private-network transactions and transaction statuses between Rayls Privacy Node within the transaction (block) explorer